One of the most important components of your financial situation is the amount of money you have in savings.

 Now, since health insurance can vary widely from person to person, it is hard to give you a specific amount of money you should keep in savings for non-emergency medical expenses.
 But, in general, it is a good idea to have at least $1,000 stashed away.

-Holidays, Gifts and Parties
+Saving For Holidays, Gifts and Parties

 Throughout the holiday season, it’s common to hear financial experts talk about Christmas Funds.
 And while that’s great advice, Christmas isn’t the only holiday that comes with expenses.